Search

 I’m the danger now.

 As a general notice to a stagnant and largely retro hard rock community, she’s right.
 You’ve been served, boyos.
 A line from another one of their songs that sticks in my craw is “wearing tears like jewelry“.
 Great line, but there are many of them, including the song title “Hell You Call a Dream“.
 They’ve obviously got no problem composing in a second language.
-They are, to leverage a cliche, the total package.
+The Warning are, to leverage a cliche, the total package.

-I’ve always preferred live to studio recordings.
-Three of my Top 5 desert island disks are live, all from the old Fillmore East.
-Watching a band live negates the Milli Vanilli Effect.
 The Warning has the usual assortment of slick, over-produced music videos and they’re good if you like that sort of thing.
 But their live videos are so much better because not only does whoever does their live sound deserve a standing O of his own, they’re also natural stage performers.
-It’s a rare act these days that commands a stage like these ladies and I can think of none who do it better.
+It’s a rare act where fans gush “If you like the record you should see them live!
+They’re next level live!”
+It’s true though.
+Few acts command a stage like these ladies and I can think of none who do it better.
 Even iconic bands like Green Day can’t hold a candle to their infectious stage energy.
+To say they own the stage is a sorry understatement.

 Who are these Ladies Villarreal Vélez?
 They’re Daniela (“Dani”) on guitar, Paulina (“Pau”) on drums and Alejandra (“Ale”) on bass.
-They have a colorful history that also managed to escape me on Youtube for a decade.
+They have a colorful history that managed to escape me on Youtube for a decade.
 I spend more time on Youtube than all other streaming platforms combined so how I missed them is a mystery.

 The Warning’s 2014 video of “Enter Sandman” when the girls were mostly pre-teen went viral on Youtube.
 They found themselves invited to perform on “The Ellen Degeneres Show”, which kickstarted their professional career as an opening act for Foo Fighters, Sammy Hagar and the Circle, and Stone Temple Pilots.
 They’ve since gone on to open for Metallica, Muse and Guns ‘N Roses.
 Now they’re headliners and selling out thousand seaters, again managing to stay under my radar until recently.

-Not satisfied with being just a copy band, they began writing their own material.They turned out to be outstanding pop composers as well.
+Bullet point: they turned out to be outstanding pop composers as well.
 Among my favorites are “Sick”, “Evolve”, “Disciple”, “Automatic Sun”, “More”… hell, there’s far more “wow!” than “meh” in their song list.

 So now you’ve heard of them too.
 Given their tireless international touring schedule, recordings, TV appearances and prolific use of social media you’re going to be hearing lots more from them.